extinto77/Flexcomm-Simulator-User-Manual/configs.md

 - `logInterval`: The interval to log energy consumption.
 The default value is `"5s"`.

-- `interval`: The interval between energy consumption calculations.
-The default value is `"5s"`.

 ---

 ##### [switchStats]

 - `enable`: When `true`, trace files with switch statistics are generated.
 The default value is `false`.

-- `interval`: The interval to log information.
+- `logInterval`: The interval to log information.
 The default value is `"5s"`.

 ---